Overview

 B Vitamin Deficiency

-Unless your doctor says that supplementation is contraindicated, Dr. Weyrich recommends that ALL patients, especially including patients with Alzheimer's or dementia, take a supplement containing the B vitamins (see below) in their methylated forms, and avoid all vitamins that have the synthetic (folate, folic acid) forms.
+Unless your doctor says that supplementation is contraindicated, Dr. Weyrich recommends that ALL patients, especially patients with Alzheimer's or dementia, take a supplement containing the B vitamins (see below) in their methylated forms and avoid all vitamins that have the synthetic (folate, folic acid) forms.
 The product that Dr. Weyrich personally uses is "Country Life Coenzymated B" (take one daily).
 Talk to your doctor to determine what is best for you.

 Vitamin B12

-In some cases, proper consideration of diet and food sensitivities can eliminate the need to take B12 depleting drugs.
+In some cases, proper consideration of diet and food sensitivities can eliminate the need to take B12-depleting drugs.

 In order to assure adequate B12 status, sublingual administration of the methyl form of B12 is recommended.
 In some cases, vitamin B12 injections may be indicated.
 A commonly used vitamin therapy used by naturopathic medical doctors is called the "Myer's Cocktail"; some allopathic doctors also prescribe what they call a "banana bag" IV injection, which is similar but lower in dose.